|

 performance.

-Two other attributes that need specific attention are timing and distance.
+Two other attributes that need specific attention are

 Surely, they are both important anyway, but without them, interception